3n1gmus/alpine-dockerhost-setup-scripts/README.md

 5. Configure-ssh.sh
 - Sets ssh security best practices.
+- Can be updated with primary ipaddress to the ssh listener

 6. iptables-docker-firewall.sh
 - Opens firewall ports for SSH and all docker exposed ports.